newmediacollective/Sites/README.md

 # Sites
 A set of tools to manage photo stream sites.

-In a few minutes you can have your own https site and the ability to post photos from anywhere.
+In a few minutes you can have your own HTTPS site and the ability to post photos from anywhere.

 Here's [my site](https://christianbator.com) managed with these tools.

 ## Getting Started
 Follow along with the instructions below, and your site should be up in no time.